 \subsection{Portfolio management with a synthetic dataset}

-Following \citet{Tamar2012} and \citet{Xie2018}, we consider a portfolio composed of two types of assets: a liquid asset, which has a fixed interest rate $r_{\mathrm{l}}$, and a non-liquid asset, which has a time-dependent interest rate taking either $r^{\mathrm{low}}_{\mathrm{nl}}$ or $r^{\mathrm{high}}_{\mathrm{nl}}$, and the transition follows a switching probability $p_{\mathrm{switch}}$.
-We can sell the liquid asset at every time step $t=1,2,\dots, T$ but the non-liquid asset can only be sold after the maturity $W$ periods.
+Following \citet{Tamar2012} and \citet{Xie2018}, we consider a portfolio composed of two asset types: a liquid asset with a fixed interest rate $r_{\mathrm{l}}$, and a non-liquid asset with a time-dependent interest rate taking either $r^{\mathrm{low}}_{\mathrm{nl}}$ or $r^{\mathrm{high}}_{\mathrm{nl}}$, and the transition follows a switching probability $p_{\mathrm{switch}}$.
+An investor can sell the liquid asset at every time step $t=1,2,\dots, T$ but the non-liquid asset can only be sold after the maturity $W$ periods.
 This means that when holding $1$ liquid asset, we obtain $r_{\mathrm{l}}$ per period; when holding $1$ non-liquid asset at the $t$-th period, we obtain $r^{\mathrm{low}}_{\mathrm{nl}}$ or $r^{\mathrm{high}}_{\mathrm{nl}}$ at the $t+W$-th period.
-In addition, the non-liquid asset has a risk of not being paid with a probability $\prisk$; that is, if the non-liquid asset defaulted during the $W$ periods, we could not obtain any rewards by having the asset.
-In this setup, a typical investment strategy is to construct a portfolio using both liquid and non-liquid assets for MV control.
-In our model, an investor can change the portfolio by investing a fixed fraction $w$ of the total capital $M$ in the non-liquid asset at each time step.
+Besides, the non-liquid asset has a risk of not being paid with a probability $\prisk$; that is, if the non-liquid asset defaulted during the $W$ periods, we could not obtain any rewards by having the asset.
+An investor can change the portfolio by investing a fixed fraction $w$ of the total capital $M$ in the non-liquid asset at each time step.
+A typical investment strategy is to construct a portfolio using both liquid and non-liquid assets for decreasing the variance.
 Following \citet{Xie2018}, we set $r_{\mathrm{l}} = 1.001$, $r^{\mathrm{low}}_{\mathrm{nl}} = 1.1$, $r^{\mathrm{high}}_{\mathrm{nl}} = 2$, $p_{\mathrm{switch}}=0.1$, $\prisk=0.05$, $W=4$, $w=0.2$, and $M=1$.
 As a performance metric, we use the average cumulative reward (CR) and its variance (Var) when investing for $50$ periods.
-We compare the EQUM with the REINFORCE, a policy gradient for solving a variance-constrained optimization by \citet{Tamar2012} (Tamar), and a coordinate descent-based algorithm by \citet{Xie2018} (Xie).
-We denote the variance constraint of \citet{Tamar2012} as $\mathrm{var}$ and Lagrange multiplier of \citet{Xie2018} as $\lambda$.
-For optimizing Tamar, Xie, and EQUM, we set the Adam optimizer with learning rate $0.01$ and weight decay parameter $0.1$.
+We compare the EQUMRL with the REINFORCE, MV-controlled methods proposed by \citet{Tamar2012} (Tamar), and \citet{Xie2018} (Xie).
+We denote the variance constraint of \citet{Tamar2012} as $\mathrm{Var}$ and Lagrange multiplier of \citet{Xie2018} as $\lambda$.
+For training Tamar, Xie, and EQUMRL, we set the Adam optimizer with learning rate $0.01$ and weight decay parameter $0.1$.
 For each algorithm, we report performances under various hyperparameters as much as possible.